-J. TASK: ABNORMAL OCCURRENCES
+J. TASK: GROUND TOW (AUTO OR WINCH) - ABNORMAL OCCURRENCES

 - 1. Exhibits knowledge of the elements related to ground tow abnormal occurrences for various situations, such as

 - a. overrunning the towline.

 - b. towline break.

 - c. inability to release towline.

-- d. over- and under-speeding.
+- d. over and under speeding.

 - e. porpoising.

+- f. canopy opening in flight.

-- 2. Demonstrates simulated ground tow abnormal occurrences, as required by the examiner.
+- 2. Demonstrates simulated ground tow abnormal occurrences, as required by the evaluator.